 What To Eat & Drink In Rome

 Everything!
 Literally you will have no shortage in finding amazing places to eat and drink.
-I don’t even like coffee and got addicted to their cappuccinos, they’re ridiculous!
+I don’t even like coffee but I got addicted to their cappuccinos, they’re ridiculously good!
 As you walk around Rome you will see a cafe and restaurant on every corner.